 Complete a Medicare enrolment form.

 Mail or email your form and supporting documents to Medicare Enrolment Services.

-You’ll get a Medicare card in the mail when you enrol in Medicare.
+If you include certified supporting documents, you’ll get a Medicare card in the mail.
 We’ll send it to the address you give us.

-You can also get the digital copy of your Medicare card.
-You’ll need to sign into the Express Plus Medicare app.
+You can also get a digital copy of your Medicare card.
+You’ll need to sign into the Express Plus Medicare app to access it.
 To use the app, you need a myGov account linked to your Medicare online account.
 If you don’t have these, set them up and then download the app.